coda/packs-sdk/docs/reference/sdk/interfaces/core.SyncUpdate.md

 • **updatedFields**: `string`[]

-The fields of the object that have been updated.
+The fields of the row that have been updated.